Skip to main content

 946

-947 /// This function returns the timestamp of the last time the Pack was saved.
+947 /// This function returns the bitmask applied to the provided Pack.

 950 }